Popular Doc Pages

 To expand the scope, we are calling this a TRACKER... it does the same as subscribing to a podcast RSS feed, for example, and more.

-Most players revolved around a primary button: Play/Pause
+Our player revolves around a single primary button: Play/Pause

 Some make them two buttons, and there's a third sometimes in the mix: Stop.
 Each are different.